ahotzler25/grubdash-project/README.md

 Home Screen of GrubDash Frontend

-Again, it isn't necessary to connect the frontend to complete this project successfully.

-Remember to sync this Qualified project with your local machine so that you can commit it to GitHub in the next checkpoint.
-After navigating to the Qualified assignment, you will be asked to choose if you want to solve the challenge using the web-based IDE or your own IDE.
-Select the Start in your IDE option and follow the instructions to connect Qualified to your local IDE.

 Tasks
 In the src/dishes/dishes.controller.js file, add handlers and middleware functions to create, read, update, and list dishes.
 Note that dishes cannot be deleted.
 In the src/dishes/dishes.router.js file, add two routes: /dishes and /dishes/:dishId.
 Attach the handlers (create, read, update, and list) exported from src/dishes/dishes.controller.js.